tbela99/template/README.md

 - template - (*string*)
 - data - (*mixed*) current context
 - options - (*object*) a mix of template options, filters and modifiers. the filters properties contains all avalaible filters and the modifiers property contains all avalaible modifiers
-- filters - (*array*) list of filters name data should be applied to data
+- filters - (*array*) list of filters name that should be applied to data

 Template Method: substitute
 --------------------